 In the hubbub of present-day city lives, we all secretly nourish the hope of spending some time amidst nature.
 Nature beckoned us when we got an invitation from a friend in Khonoma village near Kohima, Nagaland.
 We had heard a lot about Khonoma village, its greenery and beautiful surroundings from our friends.
 We did not want to lose the opportunity and decided to fulfil our long-nurtured dream of losing ourselves amidst nature’s serenity.

 If you miss my last posts about Kohima city and Hornbill Festival.
-Please check at – Kohima the pristine land of Naga warriors: Places to visit and more and A solo travellers guide to Hornbill Festival
+Please check at – Kohima the pristine land of Naga warriors: Places to visit and more and Guide to Hornbill Festival

 Reaching Khonoma village